 I think it would be fun to return in a couple years to see the progress they’ve made on some of the cars.

-Since we were in that part of town, I decided to take Sally to the overlook in Palmer Park, where she had never been.
+Since we were in that part of town, I decided to head to the overlook in Palmer Park.
 On the way, we passed Boonzaaijer’s Dutch Bakery, which I’d heard about but never visited.
 We stopped in and bought some pastries.
 The strawberry cheese pastry was good but not great.
 The raspberry-filled cookie as delicious.
 They have cakes and pies and cinnamon rolls and cookies and …

 The day was clear and sunny and the view from Palmer’s Park was fantastic.
 There was still some color in the cottonwoods on the southern part of town.